 Sweet Confections Cakes in Harrisburg, Pennsylvania:

-$4+ per slice for wedding cake with buttercream frosting
+- $4+ per slice for wedding cake with buttercream frosting

 - $6+ per slice for wedding cake with fondant frosting

 Cake delivery and setup takes coordination.
 Complex cakes are often assembled after delivery, so verify with the venue that there’s a set space for cake assembly.
 Make sure air conditioning settings are adequate for a cake to stand on display for several hours.
 Determine whether the cake will need to be refrigerated between delivery and setup; for example, ice cream filling or super soft cream cheese will melt in heat.
 Be sure to connect your wedding coordinator or day-of point person with your bakery so they can plan.

+- Cake delivery: Make sure your baker delivers wedding cakes to the venue.
 Most bakers recommend paying for cake delivery, especially for a tall cake with multiple layers or elaborate decoration.
 That way the money spent on the cake isn’t lost when a nonprofessional attempts to move or assemble the pieces.

 - Additional items: Decide if you want a groom's cake or if you need any additional baked goods or your dessert table, like gluten free options or themed cake pops.